gcabbage/TranscendenceMods/FunctionHelp/function_list.rst

 (objGetName obj [flags]) -> Name of the object
 ==============================================
 flags
-   0x001 capitalize    capitalize first letter
+0x001 'capitalize    capitalize first letter
-   0x002 plural        pluralize name
+0x002 'plural        pluralize name
-   0x004 article       prefix with 'the' or 'a'
+0x004 'article       prefix with 'the' or 'a'
-   0x008 count         prefix with count or singular article 0x010 countOnly     prefix with count or nothing 0x020 noModifiers   no modifiers ('damaged' etc) 0x040 demonstrative prefix with 'the' or 'this' or 'these' 0x080 short         use short name
+0x008 'count         prefix with count or singular article 0x010 'countOnly     prefix with count or nothing 0x020 'noModifiers   no modifiers ('damaged' etc) 0x040 'demonstrative prefix with 'the' or 'this' or 'these' 0x080 'short         use short name
-   0x100 actual        actual name (not unidentified name)
+   0x100 'actual        actual name (not unidentified name)

 (objGetNamedItems obj name) -> list of items
 ============================================